nextgis/ngf-tutorial/tutorials/2_7_setup_map_events/README.md

 ## Theory

 Every time something happens in NgwMap, e.g. user clicks or map zoom changes, the corresponding object sends an event which you can subscribe to with a function.
-It allows you to react to user interaction.
+It allows to react to user interaction.

-Subscribe to all events via a special property
+Subscribe to all events via a special property:

 ```javascript
 ngwMap.emitter.on("moveend", onMapEvent);